ryanw-mobile/GMap2ICal/README.md

 This is not an Android App, you may just open the project using IntelliJ IDEA and run it on your desktop environment.

+As this is my first non-Android Kotlin project, I would allow myself to utilize it as a playground, and to make all kind of mistakes in order to learn and improve.

 ## Background
 I travelled quite a lot every year before the pandemic.
 Very often my daily itinerary changes at the last minute.
 This made me a headache recalling where I have been on a particular day.